Extract Data

 , but you can change it manually if needed.
 In most cases, it isn't necessary.

-Generally, the table name is unique.
+Generally, the name is unique.
 If the same name is used, the data will be stored in the same table, and the structure will follow the first one defined.

 Once the data is successfully extracted, it will be stored in @tables